top of page

 Trojan Horses

-You can bolster the support for the change agents in your network through a strategy of business insertion.
-This is where you actively recruit to fill project and change roles from the business area receiving the change.
-Where possible, bring in experts, analysts and managers into comparable roles on the project team.
-This not only provides deeper insight into the business and allows the project team rapid access to expertise, but also provides another channel for the dissemination of information about the change via informal networks.
+You can bolster support for the change agents in your network through a strategy of business insertion.
+This involves actively recruiting to fill project and change roles from the business area receiving the change.
+Where possible, bring in experts, analysts, and managers into comparable roles on the project team.
+This provides deeper business insight and rapid access to expertise for the project team, while also establishing another informal channel for information dissemination.

 Designing and coordinating the network